pkindt/WirelessEye/README.md

 with contributions from:
 - Cristian Turetta <cristian.turetta@univr.it> - Scripts to interface TensorFlow
-- Florenc Demrozia <cristian.turetta@univr.it> - Specification of timestamp format
+- Florenc Demrozi <florenc.demrozi@univr.it> - Specification of timestamp format

 License